savvyh/holbertonschool-printf/README.md

 #### s
-The `const char *` argument is expected to be a pointer to a character array (aka. pointer to a string).
+The `const char *` argument is expected to be a pointer to a character array .
 Characters from the array are written starting from the first element of the array and ending at, but not including, the terminating null byte (`\0`).